vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

 This topic explains how to prepare before you deploy a management or stand-alone cluster on vSphere.

-Before you can use the Tanzu CLI or the Tanzu Kubernetes Grid Installer to deploy a management or workload cluster, you must prepare your vSphere environment.
+Before you can use the Tanzu CLI or the Tanzu Community Edition Installer to deploy a management or workload cluster, you must prepare your vSphere environment.
 You must:
    - Make sure that vSphere meets the general requirements.
    - Download and import the OVF image and covert it to a template.
-   - Create an ssh key pair (if you don't already have one), you will provide the public key part of the SSH key pair to Tanzu Kubernetes Grid Installerwhen you deploy the management or workload cluster.
+   - Create an ssh key pair (if you don't already have one), you will provide the public key part of the SSH key pair to Tanzu Community Edition Installer when you deploy the management or workload cluster.

 ## Before you begin

-- A vSphere 7, vSphere 6.7u3, VMware Cloud on AWS, or Azure VMware Solution account with:
+- **ENG TEAM -  PLEASE COMMENT ON VERSIONS** A vSphere 7, vSphere 6.7u3, VMware Cloud on AWS, or Azure VMware Solution account with:
     - **vSphere 6.7**: an Enterprise Plus license
     - **vSphere 7** see [vSphere with Tanzu Provides Management Cluster](#mc-vsphere7) below.
-    - At least the permissions described in [Required Permissions for the vSphere Account](#vsphere-permissions).
-- Your vSphere instance has the following objects in place:
+- **ENG TEAM -  PLEASE COMMENT ON OBJECTS**Your vSphere instance has the following objects in place:
     - Either a standalone host or a vSphere cluster with at least two hosts
     - If you are deploying to a vSphere cluster, ideally vSphere DRS is enabled.
-    - Optionally, a resource pool in which to deploy the Tanzu Kubernetes Grid Instance
+    - Optionally, a resource pool in which to deploy the Tanzu Community Edition Instance
-    - A VM folder in which to collect the Tanzu Kubernetes Grid VMs
+    - A VM folder in which to collect the Tanzu Community Edition VMs
     - A datastore with sufficient capacity for the control plane and worker node VM files
-    - If you intend to deploy multiple Tanzu Kubernetes Grid instances to the same vSphere instance, create a dedicated resource pool, VM folder, and network for each instance that you deploy.
+    - If you intend to deploy multiple Tanzu Community Edition instances to the same vSphere instance, create a dedicated resource pool, VM folder, and network for each instance that you deploy.

-    - An account with the required permissions:   See [Required Permissions for the vSphere Account](#vsphere-permissions).
-- A network:  with:
+- **ENG TEAM -  PLEASE COMMENT ON OBJECTS** A network:  with:
-    - A DHCP server to which to connect the cluster node VMs that Tanzu Kubernetes Grid deploys.
+    - A DHCP server to which to connect the cluster node VMs that Tanzu Community Edition deploys.
 The node VMs must be able to connect to vSphere.
     - A set of available static virtual IP (VIP) addresses for the clusters that you create, including management and Tanzu Kubernetes clusters.
 Each control plane and worker node requires a static IP address.
 Make sure that these IP addresses are not in the DHCP range, but are in the same subnet as the DHCP range.
 For more information, see [Static VIPs and Load Balancers for vSphere](#load-balancer).
     **NOTE:** To make DHCP-assigned IP addresses static, after you deploy the cluster, configure a DHCP reservation with enough IPs for each control plane and worker node in the cluster.
     - Traffic allowed out to vCenter Server from the network on which clusters will run.
     - Traffic allowed between your local bootstrap machine and port 6443 of all VMs in the clusters you create.
 Port 6443 is where the Kubernetes API is exposed.
     - Traffic allowed between port 443 of all VMs in the clusters you create and vCenter Server.
 Port 443 is where the vCenter Server API is exposed.
     - Traffic allowed between your local bootstrap machine out to the image repositories listed in the management cluster Bill of Materials (BoM) file, over port 443, for TCP.
-The BoM file is under `~/.tanzu/tkg/bom/` and its name includes the Tanzu Kubernetes Grid version, for example `bom-1.3.0+vmware.1.yaml` for v1.3.0.
+The BoM file is under `~/.tanzu/tkg/bom/` and its name includes the Tanzu Community Edition version, for example `bom-1.3.0+vmware.1.yaml` for v1.3.0.
     - The Network Time Protocol (NTP) service running on all hosts, and the hosts running on UTC.
 To check the time settings on hosts:
        1. Use SSH to log in to the ESXi host.
        1. Run the `date` command to see the timezone settings.